espressif/esp-protocols/docs/esp_websocket_client/en/index.rst

         .port = 4567,
         .memory_type = MALLOC_CAP_SPIRAM;
     };
-    //WebSocket client will connect to websocket.org using port 4567 and will
+    //WebSocket client will connect to websocket.org using port 4567
-    //use the external SPIRAM memory
+    //Will use the external SPIRAM memory to allocate memory
     //if .memory_type is not defined it will use default caps MALLOC_CAP_DEFAULT